VPN issues when working from home

 To ensure that the VPN issue is not caused by a browser-related problem, only use browsers recommended by your VPN provider.
 Also, keep your browser up to date.

-It is possible that your IP address belongs to the same subnetwork as your company’s, which may be why you’re having problems with your VPN not connecting.
+Your IP address may belong to the same subnetwork as your company’s, which may be why you’re having problems with your VPN not connecting.
 This can easily be fixed by simply changing your IP address’s subnetwork.

 First, open your router’s settings through your browser.
 Then, make sure you have the right login credentials and the right IP address.
 To determine what your IP address is, open your Command Prompt and type IPCONFIG (For Windows).
 For Mac users, you can find your IP address in your device’s System Preferences under the Network tab.